 - Support voluntary organisations working in the criminal justice system with individuals and their families.

-- Represent and advocate for the voluntary sector and their service users.
+- Represent and advocate for the voluntary sector and its service users.

 - Identify challenges and opportunities facing the voluntary sector and its service users, and work together to find and implement solutions.